 Our university accommodation is part-furnished.
 Most rooms have a single bed, desk, chair, wardrobe and shelves.
-What will you need to bring yourself?

 Bring with you everything that is needed for independent living, such as: